dingran/lane-detection/CarND_P1_writeup.md

 ## Discussions on shortcomings and possible improvements

-In this section I will discuss the possible improvements all of which ties to shortcomings of the current implementation of the program.
+In this section I will discuss the possible improvements, all of which tie to shortcomings of the current implementation of the program.

 ### Better conversion color image into grayscale